 - 2.3.1 In this settlement, the analysis suggests that it would be unfeasible for developers to provide affordable housing units on brownfield sites if they are charged all tariffs.
 However, if only the leisure tariff is charged, some 5% of developments could be built as affordable housing units.
 This would be the only feasible option in this case. - 2.3.2 With regard to greenfield sites, developers could build up to some 30% as affordable housing units at the full social infrastructure rate.
 This increases to around 40% if the local authority charges the leisure tariff only.
 Similar to Alton, education and health charges considerably reduce the proportion of affordable housing deliverability.
 In this location no Mill Conversions are available.

 2.4 Blythe Bridge

-- 2.4.1 In Blythe Bridge, the proportion of affordable housing that developers could consider building is the following within the respective types of sites:
+2.4.1 In Blythe Bridge, the proportion of affordable housing that developers could consider building is constant at all tariffs within the respective types of sites.

-- Brownfield Sites: 5%

-- Greenfield Sites: 40%

-- Mill Conversions: 20%